 Fly a Lantern!

-Here I would like to show you a short video of the well-known Ping Xi Sky Lantern Festival.
+I flew a Sky Lantern with family and friends before.
+It was a wonderful experience.
+I would like to show you a short video of the well-known Ping Xi Sky Lantern Festival.
 Sky lantern is called Tiān dēng 天燈 in Chinese.
 It is also known as Kǒng míng dēng 孔明燈.
 You can make your sky lantern or buy one.
 You write your wishes on the paper sky lantern and then send it into the sky.
 It is quite a magnificent scene.
 Look at the lanterns flying into the sky for the best wishes!

 Culture Note: Sky lanterns are also used in Thailand, Brazil, Mexico, Ecuador, and other Latin American countries.